Mandra Railway Station

-Mandra Junction Railway Station (Urdu and مندرہ ریلوے اسٹیشن) is located in Mandra village, Tehsil Gujar Khan, District Rawalpindi of Punjab, Pakistan.
+Mandra railway Station (Urdu and مندرہ ریلوے اسٹیشن) is located in Mandra, Gujar Khan Tehsil, Rawalpindi District of Punjab, Pakistan.
 This station is located on the Karachi–Peshawar Railway Line.
-Mandra is a junction railway station from here trains go to Chakwal via Mandra–Bhaun Railway.
+Mandra was a junction railway station from here trains go to Chakwal via Mandra–Bhaun Railway.
 Mandra railway station consists of two platforms.
+But now it is only a railway station, the status of junction has been ended since 1993.

 History

 Mandra Railway Station was established in 1916 by British.

-Current Status
+Current status

-At present this station is in use by Pakistan Railways.
-There is a spacious car parking facility for parking vehicles.
-Other facilities are also available including water coolers, toilets and rest areas etc.
+This station is used by Pakistan Railways.
+There is a car parking facility, water coolers, toilets and rest areas.

 Location

 Mandra Junction Railway Station is located at Railway Road, Mandra.
 And this station is at a distance of 40 km from Rawalpindi.

-Mandra–Bhaun Railway
+Mandra–Bhaun Branch Line

-Mandra to Bhaun railway line goes to Chakwal.
-The following stations are on this line.
+The Mandra–Bhauan railway line was connected to Chakwal, which is now dismantled.